venusrinivasank/traffic-sign-recognition-cnn-opencv-python/implementation.md

 📚 Load necessary packages in your Model.ipynb.

 ### ✅ Step 3: Load and Preprocess Dataset
-📂 Load images from the Train and Test folders.
+📂 Load images from the Train and Test folders.<br>
 📊 Normalize, grayscale, equalize, and reshape images.

 ### ✅ Step 4: Define CNN Model